Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 pub struct AlreadyInUse;
 ```

-yes, I know the irony in using a `static` variable to workaround another
+Yes, I know the irony in using a `static` variable to workaround another
 library's zealous use of `static` variables.
 Sometimes you've got to break a
-couple eggs to make an omelette 🤷‍♂
+couple eggs to make an omelette 🤷‍

 To make sure we've implemented this correctly, let's write a test which
 deliberately tries to create multiple `Library` handles at the same time.